sng23/miniproject2/README.md

 * 3/15/2020 AK Set a seed and randomly.select the same value from a list
 * 3/15/2020 AK Select N number of items from a list without a seed
 * 3/15/2020 AK Select N number of items from a list with a seed
+* 3/15/20 SG Moved RandomTests to tests folder and rename file